 Scrubs are to be worn during all clinical, lab, and community experiences.
 Scrubs are required when attending the Simulation Center and Clinical Practice Center for clinical/laboratory purposes.
-No sweatshirts, hoodies, shorts, jeans, or open sandals, or flip-flops in any clinical settings.
+No sweatshirts, hoodies, shorts, jeans, or open sandals, crocs, or flip-flops in any clinical settings.

-Scrubs should be hunter green in color.
-Scrubs must be embroidered with the Methodist College logo on the top left side of the tunic.
+Scrubs should be light gray in color.
+Scrubs must be embroidered with the Methodist College logo on the top left side of the scrub top.
 BSN and MSN students may also wear a lab coat with the MC emblem.

-Students can purchase scrubs and lab coats from the campus store, near the entrance of Methodist College.
-Students can also call Sam Harris Uniforms (309-673-5961) to order uniforms or visit www.sharrisuniforms.com.
+Students can purchase scrubs, including a lab coat from the campus store, near the entrance of Methodist College.